bzamith/bzamith.github.io/concepts.md

 *What Is Data Science?, Mike Loukides (2010)*

+> Gordon Moore (a cofounder of Intel) observed that the number of transistors in computer chips doubles roughly every two years.
+More transistors per chip translates to faster speeds in computer processors and more random access memory in computers, which leads to more powerful computers.
+This extraordinary rate of technological improvement - output doubling every two years - is likely the fastest growth in technology humanity has ever seen.
+Yet, since 2011, the amount of sequencing data stored in the Short Read Archive has outpaced even this incredible growth, having doubled every year.

+*Bioinformatics Data Skills, Vince Buffalo (2015)*

 <u>9.
 What is Data Conditioning?</u>
 > [It is] the first step of any data analysis project [and means] getting data into a state where it's usable.
 Data conditioning can involve cleaning up messy HTML with tools [...], natural language processing to parse plain text in English and other languages, or even getting humans to do the dirty work.